Trump to suspend U.S. immigration in fight against COVID-19

 The announcement came hours after the president held a coronavirus task force briefing where his administration explained the instructions given to state governors for the gradual reopening of their economies without mention of a possible immigration ban.

-Trump has previously exercised his executive powers amid the pandemic to restrict entry, specifically to asylum seekers and undocumented immigrants, to the United States.
+Trump has previously exercised his executive powers amid the pandemic to restrict entry to the United States for asylum seekers and undocumented immigrants.

-In March, citing "grave public health consequences of mass uncontrolled cross-border movement," Trump announced he was closing the U.S. borders to Mexico and Canada for all but essential travel and migrants captured unlawfully crossing into the United States at either crossing would be sent back without detention or processing to whichever North American nation they entered from.
+In March, citing "grave public health consequences of mass uncontrolled cross-border movement," Trump announced he was closing the U.S. borders to Mexico and Canada for all but essential travel.
+Migrants captured unlawfully crossing into the United States at either crossing would be sent back without detention or processing to whichever North American nation they entered from.

 Trump has already banned travel to the United States from Europe, Britain, Ireland, Iran and China due to the threat of COVID-19.

-The first ban, instituted against China in late January, was met with criticism from the Asian nation and the World Health Organization, but the president has championed the restriction as having prevented further spread of the virus within the United States.
+The first travel restriction, instituted against China in late January, was met at the time with criticism from the Asian nation and the World Health Organization, but the president has championed the restriction as having prevented further spread of the virus within the United States.

+Since the first person in the United States was diagnosed with the coronavirus in late January, the virus has spread exponentially within the country, infecting nearly 800,000 Americans and killing more than 42,300, according to a case tracker of the virus by Johns Hopkins University.

+Some 22 million Americans applied for unemployment last month as increasing numbers of people have been laid off or found themselves without work due to lockdowns restricting which businesses may operate.

 The immigration suspension is expected to attract widespread criticism from Democrats, and Rep. Joaquin Castro, D-Texas, swiftly condemned it via Twitter as an attempt to exploit the global health crisis.